 If the code contains text, you'll see a similar card pop up at the bottom of the screen, though this time you'll be able to tap on the card to automatically import the text in the Samsung Notes app.

 The third way to scan a QR code on a Samsung Galaxy Phone, though it isn't quicker or more convenient, is by pulling the notification shade and tapping the "QR scanner" toggle.
 What this does, is it just initiates the stock Camera app, so there's little reason to choose this method over just opening the camera app.
 It's our guess that Samsung just added this toggle to let people know that they can do this on their phones.

-On the iPhone and iPad, you can also use Google Lens to scan QR codes, though you need to have the Google App installed on your device to do so.
-If you don't want to install it, you can try one of the other options listed below.
-If you do, then just download the Google App from the Apple App Store, log in with your account, and tap the "Lens" icon in the search bar when you fire up the app.
+On the iPhone and iPad, you can also use Google Lens to scan QR codes as an alternative, though you need to have the Google App installed on your device to do so.
+You can just download the Google App from the Apple App Store, log in with your account, and tap the "Lens" icon in the search bar when you fire up the app.
 Scanning a QR code, or a barcode for that matter, is extremely easy – just point the camera at either type of code and tap on it!